department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### Can I get an Agent Orange Registry health exam?

-Yes, if you served in:
+Yes, if you served in any of these locations:

-  - Vietnam between 1962 and 1975 for any length of time, or
+  - Vietnam between 1962 and 1975 for any length of time
-  - Vietnam on smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), or
+  - Vietnam on smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”)
-  - Korea in a unit in or near the Demilitarized Zone (DMZ) anytime between April 1, 1968, and August 31, 1971, or
+  - Korea in a unit in or near the Demilitarized Zone (DMZ) anytime between April 1, 1968, and August 31, 1971
-  - Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975, or
+  - Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975
-  - Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975, or
+  - Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975
-  - Thailand (U.S. Army Veterans) on some small Army installations in Thailand anytime between February 28, 1961, and May 7, 1975—if you were a member of a military police (MP) unit or assigned a job with duty placing you at or near the base perimeter, or
+  - Thailand (U.S. Army Veterans) on some small Army installations in Thailand anytime between February 28, 1961, and May 7, 1975—if you were a member of a military police (MP) unit or assigned a job with duty placing you at or near the base perimeter
   - Other locations but you had contact with herbicides during a military operation or while testing, transporting, or spraying herbicides for military purposes

  [See the list of ships that had contact with Agent Orange](http://www.publichealth.va.gov/exposures/agentorange/shiplist/index.asp).